Georgia's 4-H summer camping program, administered through

 Other camping opportunities in the Georgia 4-H summer

-camping program in 2013 include Marine Resources Camp at Jekyll Island 4-H Center,
+camping program in 2015 include Wilderness Challenge Camp at Wahsega 4-H Center,

-If you are unable to attend the specific camping week
+If you are unable to attend the specific Cloverleaf or Junior camping week